educatedflea/bookmark_project/README.md

 # bookmark_project
-This project is to build a bookmark manager according to following
+This project is to build a bookmark manager according to following user stories.

 # User stories
 1.